by Joy O'Renick | August 10, 2023

 So, women are shorter than we were 20 years ago, most us are having a baby (or babies), and we are occupying more and more important positions that require better work clothes while we're pregnant.
 Knowing all this, how is it possible that maternity workwear sized for petite women is nearly impossible to find?

 Had someone told me 10 years ago that I would one day be the CEO of a fashion company, I would have laughed, a lot.
 I was a longtime principal and education director who absolutely loved my work and had no intention of changing my career path.
 But something shifted when I bumped up against this ludicrous, and fixable, barrier facing petite professional women like myself.
 Despite my utter lack of experience, and the very real financial risk involved in starting a fashion line of any sort, I decided that equitable opportunities for women -particularly short ones - couldn’t exist if we continued to go without necessities like professional clothing that acknowledges our biological reality.
 MARION, my sustainable maternity workwear brand, was born about 7 months later.

-Petite Maternity Wear is a Priority at MARION
+Petite Maternity Clothes are a Priority at MARION

-Petite model is 5'2" and wearing our Petite White Collar TENCEL Maternity & Nursing Blouse and our petite-friendly Sloan Maternity Pencil Skirt.
+Petite model is 5'2" and wearing our petite-friendly Favorite Maternity Work Pants and our Petite White Collar TENCEL Maternity & Nursing Blouse.

 We aim for timelessness in our design.
 We favor classic and minimal silhouettes, which always look better on a petite frame.
 We love making v-necks, ¾ length sleeves, and knee-length dresses that flatter women of short stature.
 We design petite maternity maxi dresses that smaller women won’t trip over, and petite nursing tops that end at the hip, rather than cascading to mid-thigh on our short mamas-to-be.